2025 hiring costs in Europe’s top remote-work destinations

 As remote work continues to reshape the global talent map, countries across Europe are launching new digital nomad programmes in an attempt to attract skilled professionals to their shores.

-With benefits like generous tax breaks, streamlined routes to full-time residency, and lower cost of living, it’s no surprise top talent is assessing their options and deciding to take their skills abroad.
+With benefits like generous tax breaks, streamlined routes to full-time residency, and a lower cost of living, it’s no surprise that top talent is assessing their options and deciding to take their skills abroad.

 But while these opportunities open up exciting possibilities for remote workers, they raise an important question for employers: How much does it actually cost to hire someone in these emerging hotspots?